jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 The first step is to create a test file and a debug configuration (``launch.json``):

 .. image:: ./debugger_launch_configuration.png
-   :alt: Small screenshot of the GUI showing the menu for creating a debug configuration.
+   :alt: An editor showing the menu for creating a debug configuration.

 .. code:: json